 Day camps are conducted by adult volunteer leadership who were trained and certified at one of the Boy Scouts of America’s National Camping Schools.
 Day camps are also supported by a number of adult and youth staff members.
 Boy Scout Den Chiefs may also support the day camp program by assisting the Cub Scouts throughout the camp.

-A variety of different activities are offered to allow participants to experience outdoor programs for Cub Scouts; many of which are designed to implement the 2020 Cub Scout program theme.
+A variety of different activities are offered to allow participants to experience outdoor programs for Cub Scouts.
 Most camps include activities based on STEM, nature, shooting sports, games, and possibly aquatics.
 Adult volunteers make up the nucleus of the day camp staff by volunteering in positions to lead specific programs, support the general operation, or by managing a den of Cub Scouts throughout their time at camp.